- Who We Serve

 Project leads have two choices when trying to manage the constant barrage of decisions thrown their way: lean on gut feelings and instinct instead of data; or experience mini-delays that compound into major schedule overruns over the project lifecycle.

 - Schedule slippage due to slow vendor pay cycles.

 Compiling a 100-page draw request for a smaller project is a different challenge than compiling a 500-page draw request for a large, complex development; it often takes teams 2+ weeks to pull the latter together, not to mention the time spent on the back-and-forth with financial partners (due to increased queries about the content of the package and substantially more instances of manual error occurring as the funding request is compiled).
 If a team is unable to resolve monthly draw request errors or discrepancies with their lenders in a timely manner, vendor payments will ultimately be delayed.
 Unpaid vendors will deprioritize a project, reduce manpower, stop showing up to the site, and cause significant - and costly - delays.

 - Slow, ineffective decision-making.

-Making one suboptimal decision may not negatively impact projects in a major way, but on large-scale projects that require thousands of decisions over its lifespan, it can create major issues.
-If teams do not have access to critical project information that enable them to make swift, smart decisions, they risk blundering at least 10-20% of those decisions, which will negatively impact a project’s direction, increase risk and could lead to negative financial consequences.
+Making one suboptimal decision may not negatively impact projects in a major way, but on large-scale projects that require thousands of decisions over their lifespan, it can create major issues.
+If teams do not have access to critical project information that enables them to make swift, smart decisions, they risk blundering at least 10-20% of those decisions, which will negatively impact a project’s direction, increase risk, and could lead to negative financial consequences.